Online MSN: FNP Program

 - Apply best practices of informatics and communication technologies in diverse care settings to collect, analyze and synthesize data to promote quality and safe health care outcomes.

-- Demonstrate professional behaviors reflecting current regulations, policies and practice integrating professional concepts including ethics, compassion, diversity, equity and inclusion.
+- Demonstrate professional behaviors reflecting current regulations, policies and practice integrating professional concepts, including ethics, compassion, diversity, equity and inclusion.

 - Model leadership within the nursing profession that embraces self-care, a spirit of inquiry, advocacy, change, mentorship and service to others.